-Analyses will be performed and reported overall and by country.
+Analyses will follow Consolidated Standards of Reporting Trials (CONSORT) guidelines [10] and will be performed and reported overall and by country.

 Outcomes will be presented separately for young infants (<60 days) and older children (60 days-59 months), the malaria-related outcomes will be presented only on older children.